 Student interns assist with APA's work as an NGO at the United Nations.
 These are volunteer positions for psychology students who have an interest in international issues.
-The interns will work with the six members and two associate members of APA's United Nations team to help plan and implement activities such as the annual Psychology Day, the annual International Day of Older Persons and other psychology-related events.
-Interns will have U.N.–NGO badges for entry into U.N. buildings and events and will have an opportunity for a close-up look at the workings of the U.N.
+The interns will work with APA’s accredited representatives at the United Nations to help plan and implement activities such as the annual Psychology Day, and other psychology-related events.
+Interns will have U.N. grounds passes for entry into U.N. buildings and events and will have an opportunity for a close-up look at the workings of the U.N.

 Responsibilities of the position include:

 Attending briefings organized by the U.N.
 Department of Public Information.
 These briefings typically occur on Thursday mornings.